Keep an eye out at all times, with a smart doorbell!

 However, Ring 2 can also be installed to an existing mechanical or electronic doorbell that operates at a voltage between 8 volts AC and 24 volts AC.
 Once connected, you’ll be able to use Ring 2 while still having your previous chime.
 This also eliminates the need for battery recharge, thus saving you time in the long run.

 While Ring Peephole Cam offers the feature regardless.
-Which may even be the reason it’s expected battery life is much shorter.
+This may even be the reason its expected battery life is much shorter.

 So that’s another good reason to look into the Rechargeable Battery Pack.